wso2/docs-choreo-dev/en/docs/references/define-configurable-variables.md

     1. Click the first **+** icon on the page, and in the **Add Constructs** pane that appears, click **Configurable**.

         ![Add Configurable](../assets/img/configurables/add-configurable.png){.cInlineImage-threeQuarters}

-        The **Configurable** pane opens, displaying the template for the configurable.

     2. The **Configurable** pane displays the configurable template.
 Let's use this template and define the configurable.